Global overview and results

 As the second most pervasive actor both globally and within all continents, criminal networks form a critical link between other criminal actors and illicit markets.
 This is an unambiguous relationship, shown by the high positive correlation (+0.84) between the criminal networks indicator and the overall criminal actors subcomponent.
 Put simply, high criminal network scores are a good predictor of the existence of other influential criminal actor types in the same geography.
 Given the role of criminal networks in national and transnational crime dynamics, it is arguable that much could be gained from law-enforcement efforts to disrupt criminal flows if the operations of these groups were more effectively targeted.

 Additionally, foreign actors (a grouping comprising criminal networks, mafia-style groups, private sector actors and state-embedded actors who are simply operating outside of their home country) are inextricably linked to domestic criminal networks, as exemplified by the moderately positive correlation (+0.53) observed between the two types of criminal actor.
-A key point is that while in many cases criminal markets feature foreign actors from all over the world, it is largely groups from the borderlands of neighbouring countries that drive up the foreign actors’ scores.
+A key point is that, while in many cases criminal markets feature foreign actors from all over the world, it is largely groups from the borderlands of neighbouring countries that drive up the foreign actors’ scores.
 This usually happens as a consequence of the spillover risk that neighbouring countries may experience due to their contiguity and the difficulty of protecting borders when criminality is high and actors are particularly pervasive.
 A case in point is Bosnia and Herzegovina, an attractive location for foreign criminal actors from many of the neighbouring countries in the Balkans, including Serbian and Croatian criminal groups.

-Defining foreign actors
+- Defining foreign actors

-The foreign actors grouping is included in the Index to help provide a more accurate picture of the organized crime dynamics in specific environments.
+- The foreign actors grouping is included in the Index to help provide a more accurate picture of the organized crime dynamics in specific environments.
 By definition, ‘foreign actor’ refers to any type of criminal actor that operates outside of their home country.
 Taking perhaps the most famous example of a diasporic criminal organization, the Italian mafia would be categorized as a mafia-style group when assessing these actors in their home territory, Italy.
 However, these same organizations would be assessed under the foreign actors criminal actor type in the case of other countries in which they operate.
 Methodologically, there is no overlap between foreign actors and other actor categories when the assessment of a single country is concerned.

 As mentioned, mafia-style groups continue to be the least pervasive actor type by a large margin.
 The only continent where these actors exert a strong influence over criminal markets is the Americas, where these groups – primarily in the form of ‘narco-cartels’ – rank third, and where the gap between their scores and those of other actor types is significantly smaller than for other continents.
 Mafia-style groups are characterized by territorial control and defined leadership structures, but they also maintain strong transnational connections and links to corrupted state elites, enabling them to amplify the range of their operations and adapt to an increasingly globalized criminal economy.

-The score for the newly added indicator of private sector actors (4.76) reflects the degree to which private entities collaborate or cooperate with other criminal actors, giving their criminal counterparts access to legal economies (see below).
+The score for the newly added indicator of private sector actors (4.76) reflects the degree to which private entities collaborate or cooperate with other criminal actors, giving their criminal counterparts access to legal economies (see box below).

 Box 3 Private sector actors